ClaudioK5/AWS-S3-Archiver-Pipeline-with-Generative-AI/README.md

 The pipeline is fully containerized using Docker for easy deployment, portability, and environment consistency.

-A GitHub Actions CI-CD pipeline has been integrated to automatically install dependencies, check syntas, amd run the project on every push to the main branch.
+A GitHub Actions CI-CD pipeline has been integrated to automatically install dependencies, check syntax, amd run the project on every push to the main branch.